hwcoe/ufl-main-uni-child/readme.md

 - Remove WP version info from head and feeds
 - Remove WP version info from enqueued scripts
 - Update with new UF branding fonts
+- Update styles to work better with parent theme update
+- Remove last-modified date from single post templates and archive

 1.4.2
 - Switch display property of .dropdown-item to inline-block (because we didn't do that fr in 1.4.1)